Quebrada de Humahuaca

-Map of Quebrada de Humahuaca
+Map of Quebrada de HumahuacaLoad map

 So this is the first review of the Quebrada de Humahuaca.
 Quite remarkable, as it is well on the beaten track for both overland South America travellers (it's close to the Bolivian-Argentine border) and regular Argentinian holidaymakers.
 Think of a sanitized version of the Andes, in a Colorado/Arizona landscape.
 I stayed here for four days, both in Purmamarca and Tilcara, and drove up and down the valley in a rental car.

-The Quebrada has a relatively high population density, in which it differs from the many other valleys around Salta.
-The town of Purmamarca (population: 360) is quiet though: earthen roads, low adobe buildings, the smell of wood smoke in the streets in the evening and early morning, scarce street lighting.
+The Quebrada has a relatively high population density, which differs from the many other valleys around Salta.
+The town of Purmamarca (population: 360) is quiet though: earthen roads, low adobe buildings, the smell of wood smoke in the streets in the evening and early morning, and scarce street lighting.
 It's a great little town to stay in.
-Its major landmark is the Seven Coloured Hill, where the town is exactly located in front of.
+Its major landmark is the Seven Coloured Hill, which the town is exactly located in front of.
 The natural scenery is one of the major assets of the Quebrada de Humahuaca in general.